-52. In sum, the CJEU's rulings in the preliminary ruling procedure are binding as to EU law, setting the content and meaning of a given rule ab initio.
-For the case at hand, as I will explain in more detail further below, the ruling in Achmea, as confirmed in Komstroy and PL Holdings and the prior case law all three decisions are based on, thus, means, in terms of its temporal effect, that intra-EU investment arbitration has been incompatible with the EU Treaties from the moment they, or their respective predecessor treaties, entered into force.
+47. In sum, the CJEU's rulings in the preliminary ruling procedure are binding as to EU law, setting the content and meaning of a given rule ab initio.
+For the case at hand, as I will explain in more detail further below, the ruling in Achmea, as confirmed in Komstroy and PL Holdings and the prior case law all three decisions are based on, thus, means, in terms of its temporal effect, that intra-EU investment arbitration has been incompatible with the EU Treaties from the moment they, or their respective predecessor treaties, entered into force for

-&lt;sup>86 (emphasis added) PL Holdings ¶ 50 (Exhibit 17).
+&lt;sup>70 (emphasis added) PL Holdings ¶ 50 (Exhibit 17).

-&lt;sup>87 PL Holdings ¶¶ 57-61 (Exhibit 17).
-See also above ¶ 50.
+&lt;sup>71 PL Holdings ¶¶ 57-61 (Exhibit 17).
+See also above ¶ 44.

-Achmea (Exhibit 10).
+&lt;sup>72 Achmea (Exhibit 10).

-Komstroy (Exhibit 11).
+&lt;sup>73 Komstroy (Exhibit 11).

-PL Holdings (Exhibit 17).
+&lt;sup>74 PL Holdings (Exhibit 17).

+the respective EU Member State.
 Indeed, there has never been a moment in time for an EU Member State when intra-EU investment arbitration was lawful.

-2. The Principle of Primacy of EU law
+3. Securing equality before the law: The principle of primacy of EU law

-53. The principle of primacy of EU law, enshrined in the EU Treaties, is the supreme conflict rule governing the relationship between the EU Treaties and rules created by EU Member States in case of a conflict.
+48. The principle of primacy of EU law, enshrined in the EU Treaties, is the supreme conflict rule governing the relationship between the EU Treaties and rules created by EU Member States in case of a conflict.
 In such cases, according to the principle of primacy, in case of a conflict between a rule created by one of the EU Member States and EU law, EU law takes precedence and overrides such a rule.
 Given the dual nature of the EU Treaties, this overriding effect applies equally to rules created by a Member State in domestic law and to rules created between two or more EU Member States in public international law.
-What concerns the principle of primacy as treaty rule in public international law, the EU Member States - by concluding the EU Treaties - deviated from the default conflict rules contained in the VCLT - something sovereigns can readily do - and chose to apply a specific conflict rule contained in the EU Treaties, namely the principle of primacy.
-They went even beyond that: By strictly forbidding the modification of the principle of primacy inter se, the EU Member States have created a supreme conflict rule that takes precedence over any other conflict rule in intra-EU relations.
-There is nothing in international law which prohibits "States
+What concerns the principle of primacy as treaty rule in public international law, the EU Member States - by concluding the EU Treaties - deviated from the default conflict rules contained in the Vienna Convention on the Law of Treaties ("VCLT") - something sovereigns can readily do - and chose to apply a specific conflict rule contained in the EU Treaties, namely the principle of primacy.
+They went even beyond that: By strictly forbidding the modification of the principle of primacy inter se, the EU Member States have created a supreme conflict rule

-&lt;sup>91 EU Member State courts have consistently set aside intra-EU investment awards.
-See above ¶ 28.
+&lt;sup>75 EU Member State courts have consistently set aside intra-EU investment awards.
+See above ¶ 43.